What is PFMS? Significance & Benefits of PFMS

 - PFMS gives state governments a unified dashboard showing every planning grant they receive via treasury transfers, special purpose vehicles, societies, autonomous bodies, NGOs and individuals registered in the state.
 This level of detail helps officials plan budgets, forecast cash flows and ensure that no funds fall through the cracks.

-- The system offers transparent, searchable lists of all grants received from central ministries under various schemes.
+- The system offers transparent, searchable lists of all grants received from central ministries under various schemes, including PMAY central releases to state housing departments and PMGSY allocations to state rural development bodies.
 States can quickly verify the amount, date and purpose of each transfer and align it with local spending priorities.

 - At the district and block level, agencies can generate unique sanction IDs and component-wise investments within PFMS.
 These IDs are integrated with banking transactions and updated in real time, allowing finance officers to track each rupee from sanction to utilisation.